iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - Approach is **exhaustive**, need to **train** and **validate** the model for all **possible data points**.

 [CV](https://amueller.github.io/ml-training-intro/slides/03-cross-validation-grid-search.html#21)

+### Hyperparameter

+- Parameters that control the learning process of a machine learning model.
+- They are set before the model is trained.
+- e.g., the number of layers in a neural network is a hyperparameter.
+- The learning rate, which controls how quickly the model updates its parameters.
+- The values of hyperparameters can have a big impact on the performance of a machine learning model.
+- Grid search tries different values of each hyperparameter and evaluates the model's performance on a validation set.

+Here are some examples of hyperparameters:

+- `Learning rate`: This controls how quickly the model updates its parameters.
+- `Batch size`: This determines how much data is used to update the model's parameters at each step.
+- `# epochs`: This is the number of times the model sees the entire training data set.
+- `# layers`: This is the number of layers in a neural network.
+- `# nodes`: This is the number of nodes in each layer of a neural network.

 ### Grid Search: